kjell/mcn-2020-git-haiku/index.md

 In the cicada's cry
-I am off to bed - but ah!
+let us to the road again
-from looking at the moon.
+Splash!